environet/environet/README.md

 ##### Observed property value specifications

-Observed property value specifications have the property “Parameter” set to “ObservedProper-tyValue”.
-The property “Value” is the symbol of the observed property within notation of HyMeDES EnviroNet system.
+Observed property value specifications have the property “Parameter” set to “ObservedPropertyValue”.
+The property “Symbol” is the symbol of the observed property within notation of HyMeDES EnviroNet system.
 The value must match a registered observed property on the Distribution Node.
 Common observed property symbols are shown in Table 2.
 Please note that the symbols are case-sensitive.

 Common symbols for observed properties in notation of HyMeDES EnviroNet